Refrigerator mother theory: Leo Kanner's changing views

 In 1949 Kanner published his third major paper on autism.
 According to In a Different Key, he began to blame cold mothering.
-Whereas previously he had positive things to say about Donald Triplett's mother Mary, now he painted a picture in which Mary appeared "cold."
+Whereas previously he had positive things to say about Donald Triplett's mother Mary, now he painted a picture in which Mary appeared "cold".
 And he portrayed parents in general as being at least partially to blame for the autistic characteristics of their children.

 Blaming parents, and in particular blaming mothers, seemed to resonate with broader society.
 For example, after Kanner blamed mothers, Time magazine wanted to write about autism.
 Kanner viewed 1951 as a turning point for the wider understanding of autism.
 Within ten years, some fifty-two articles and one book had been published by a variety of thinkers and clinicians.
-And autism began to be diagnosed overseas, first in Holland and then elsewhere.
+Autism also began to be diagnosed overseas, first in Holland and then elsewhere.

 In the hardcover version of In a Different Key (2016), authors John Donvan and Caren Zucker state "Kanner, instead of sticking by his initial conviction about autism being inborn, had flinched."
 The authors further state that "the refrigerator-mother myth was set loose upon the world for many years to come."

 In a 1969 speech at a U.S. convention for parents with children on the autism spectrum, Kanner said, "Herewith, I officially acquit you people as parents."
 However, in the 1979 edition of his textbook Child Psychiatry, he states that childhood schizophrenia (a phrase often used for autism until the 1970s) was more closely correlated with parental attitudes than with a person's genetic background.